KBR Wild Horse and Burro Information Sheet

 The valley filling up with hungry horses

-As the grass crop improves fewer horses show up at the feeding stations.
-Unfortunately, however, the region still hasn't experienced normal rainfall and it is likely that the feeding program will have to be extended for several months.
+As the seasonal grass crop improves fewer horses show up at the feeding stations and most return to their familiar grazing areas.
 This program is entirely dependent on private contributions.

 Continue to Wild Horse Mentors in Virginia City!